What is the fundamental issue?

 Affordable Care Act Reform

 The Affordable Care Act (ACA) generally reformed insurance company underwriting and rating practices to address access to health insurance meeting minimum benefits requirements.
-Of particular interest to self-employed individuals, under the ACA, insurance companies can no longer deny coverage to an applicant based on health status, preexisting conditions, past claims, age, gender, line of work or any other factors that the states had allowed.
+Under the ACA, insurance companies can no longer deny coverage to an applicant based on health status, preexisting conditions, past claims, age, gender, line of work or any other factors that the states had allowed.
 In addition, the ACA limits the factors used to price policies to an applicant's place of residence, age, number of covered individuals, level of coverage chosen and tobacco usage.

 Since 2010, lawmakers have been either defending or fighting the ACA depending largely on which party controls Congress and the White House.
 While the debate has continued, Congress remains divided over a way forward on most ACA reforms.